Mini Grain-free Apple and Ginger Crumble

 Place the apple and peeled ginger root in a saucepan with a shallow layer of fresh apple juice – bring to the boil before reducing heat to simmer for about 10-15 minutes, until the apple pieces are really soft.
 Then drain the liquid.

-While the apple cooks, place the almond flakes, ground almonds, pumpkin seeds, coconut sugar, melted coconut oil, maple syrup and cinnamon into a bowl and give it a good mix with your hands.
+While the apple cooks, place the almond flakes, ground almonds, pumpkin seeds, chia seeds, coconut sugar, melted coconut oil, maple syrup and cinnamon into a bowl and give it a good mix with your hands.

 When the apple is cooked put it in the bottom of a small baking dish, either leave whole of mush with the back of a fork – depending on how you like it.
 Sprinkle the apple with cinnamon and a drizzle of maple syrup, before placing the nut crumble on top.